tjcarney89/swift-dictionaryMethods-readme-ios-0217/README.md

 On the surface, this still doesn't look much different than assigning a value to a key.
 So what's the difference?

 The main difference is that `updateValue(_:forKey:)` has a return value that tells you whether a key was added or updated.
 The return type is an optional, so it can be `nil`.
 If a new key/value pair was _added_, the return value is `nil`.
-If an existing key/value pair was _updated_, the return value of `updateValue(_:forKey:)` is the key's _new_ value, wrapped in an `Optional`.
+If an existing key/value pair was _updated_, the return value of `updateValue(_:forKey:)` is the key's _old_ value, wrapped in an `Optional`.

 Take a look at this code: